madoublet/respond/README.md

 Respond CMS
 ===========

 Respond is an open source, responsive content management system that you can use to build responsive sites.
 Respond features a REST API, a lightning-fast Knockout-based UI, Bootstrap 3.0, multilingual support, and an enhanced data layer using PDO.
-The February update (Respond 2.7) brings categories to pages created within Respond.
-With categories, you can organize your pages within the CMS and create lists for a particular category within your sites.
-The February update also brings a new feature called code snippets.
-Snippets allow you to create re-usable PHP blocks for your templates.
-And finally, Respond 2.7 adds support for nested menus.
-This allows you to create a 2-level navigation structure for your site.

 Learn more about Respond CMS at: http://respondcms.com